michaeljosephpurdy/secret-santa-jam-2023/README.md

 Use 'Q', 'W', 'E', and 'R' to get to the finish line to prove to Santa you still have it in you!

 ---

+To play in fullscreen in browser, click the fullscreen button TWICE.

+---

 This is a game made for 'donnn' for Secret Santa Jam 2023.